Nithishravindra/blog/README.md

 ### Development

-- API's are built using Node/Express.
+- API is built using Node/Express.
-- The backend is a MongoDB document database that has Rating and Blogs collection.
+- MongoDB is used as a database and has 'Rating' and 'Blogs' collection.

 ### Usecase